Uniform Approximation of 2D Navier-Stokes Equations with Vorticity Creation by Stochastic Interacting Particle Systems: Proof of the Main Result

 \section{Proof of the Main Result}

 The proof of \autoref{thm:main} proceeds as follows.
 We combine the estimates of the previous section with Aldous' Lemma in order to obtain tightness on the space of \emph{càdlàg} functions taking values in Sobolev spaces.
 In order to verify that the limiting dynamics coincides with the Navier-Stokes equations \eqref{eq:neuNS} we need almost sure convergence in such a space, which we obtain by changing the underlying probability space by Skorohod theorem.
-An observation by Gy\"ongy-Krylov allows to recover convergence in the probability space we started with.
+Convergence in the original probability space is recovered by uniqueness of the deterministic limit.

 In what follows, according to the hypothesis of \autoref{thm:main}, we tacitly assume that $p>2$ and $\frac{2}{p}<\alpha<1$ are fixed, as well as $\omega_0\in \lip(\bar D) $ and $g\in \B_b([0,1]\times \de D)$.
 We denote by $\omega$ the unique solution of \eqref{eq:neuNS} given by \autoref{prop:H-1method} with initial datum $\omega_0$ and Neumann source $g$.